The Weakest Link (British game show): Early incarnations

+Celebrity editions

+The third series saw yet another format change for the prime-time editions.
+The podiums were increased to the standard nine, and the potential prize money was raised to £50,000.
+With this, the prime-time version increased back to forty-five minutes.
+Once again, new regular contestants played with occasional celebrity editions, but this had transitioned exclusively to celebrities playing for charity by the fourth series in 2002, and this remained as such until the original show's end.

 Although Briggs and Robinson state that 8 players will leave with nothing, normally the losing celebrities receive a "house" amount to give to their chosen charity, as well as their own fee for appearing on the show.
 In some celebrity editions, two celebrities have represented one position in the game, with the two conferring before giving their answer.
 There have also been several editions featuring entirely celebrity couples.
 A Christmas edition of the programme was also aired in some years.
 Some contestants, such as Christopher Biggins, Peter Duncan and Basil Brush, have appeared several times.

 These editions tended to have a theme in relation to what celebrities were featured, such as a puppet edition where a Robinson puppet introduced the show.